GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Details on Gradient-free Methods

-Fig.~\ref{fig:few-shot} shows the task-level comparison of performance of the two search paradigms described in \S\ref{ssec:few-shot}.
-For most tasks on GPT-2 XL, the performance of the searched exemplar prompt is superior to the searched instructional prompt (also reflected in Table~\ref{tab:manual}).
-On an average, for InstructGPT models, purely instructional prompts searched through \algoname{} outperform the searched exemplar prompts (based on margin of improvement).
+Fig.~\ref{fig:few-shot} shows the task-level comparison of performance of the two search paradigms described in \S\ref{ssec:prompt}.
+For most tasks on GPT-2 XL, the performance of the searched Example-Only prompt is superior to the searched Instruction-Only prompt (also reflected in Tables~\ref{tab:manual} and \ref{tab:alt-manual}).
+On an average, for InstructGPT models, purely instructional (or Instruction-Only) prompts searched through \algoname{} outperform the searched Example-Only prompts (based on margin of improvement).
 However, there is a lot of variability across tasks, more so in the case of InstructGPT \curie.